 The Falmouth Art Center is dedicated to the visual arts, providing educational and exhibition opportunities on a year-round basis.
-We welcome students of all ages and abilities and all who enjoy
+We welcome students of all ages and abilities and all who enjoy and appreciate art.

 The original home of the Falmouth Artists Guild located on Main Street